-- 4.2.1 The Residential Neighbourhood land use area should be mainly residential with complementary land uses that include: parks, schools, civic, institutional uses, natural areas, and home-based businesses. - 4.2.2 Non-residential uses that are permitted in the Residential Neighbourhood land use area should be designed to fit within the existing neighbourhood, including: - a) Site design that prioritizes safe pedestrian access; - Building height and character that is similar to nearby residential buildings; - c) Location of parking lots and vehicular circulation; - Use of trees and landscaping to hide larger buildings.

-- 4.2.3 A variety of housing types are supported in the Residential Neighbourhood land use area, including: single-detached dwellings; accessory dwelling units; and two-unit, three-unit, four-unit residential buildings.
-Residential buildings greater than four units shall not be located in the Residential Neighbourhood land use area. - 4.2.4 Tourism accommodation and seasonal housing are supported where these uses are subordinate (in size and scale) to a residential principal use of a property (e.g. rental of an accessory dwelling unit). - 4.2.5 Accessory dwelling units of all types, including secondary suites, laneway homes, and garage suites, are encouraged within the Residential Neighbourhood land use area to add to the diversity and choice of housing opportunities, including addressing affordable and rental housing in Slocan. - 4.2.6 Where servicing capacity exists, infill of existing lots is encouraged to provide more efficient use of existing services. - 4.2.7 The integration of home-based businesses, including accessory commercial units (ACUs), into the Residential Neighbourhood land use area shall be supported and implemented through the Zoning Bylaw. - 4.2.8 All new residential development shall be connected to the municipal water system at the developer's expense. - 4.2.9 The Village encourages smaller setbacks for porches, decks, and other semi-private spaces, as long as it is consistent with the surrounding neighbourhood. - 4.2.10 Residents are encouraged to maintain and improve the appearance and condition of residential buildings and to remove or improve derelict outbuildings. - 4.2.11 Encourage green and eco-friendly building practices, in the construction, maintenance and servicing of residential developments. - 4.2.12 Encourage FireSmart standards for new residential development in wild land urban interface areas. - 4.2.13 The subdivision of land that is not independently serviced to create a new lot that accommodates an Accessory Dwelling Unit (ADU) or Accessory Commercial Unit (ACU) shall not be permitted.
+- 4.2.1 The Residential Neighbourhood land use area should be mainly residential with complementary land uses that include: parks, schools, civic, institutional uses, natural areas, home-based businesses, and small-scale urban agriculture. - 4.2.2 Non-residential uses that are permitted in the Residential Neighbourhood land use area should be designed to fit within the existing neighbourhood, including: - Site design that prioritizes safe pedestrian access; - Building height and character that is similar to nearby residential buildings; - Location of parking lots and vehicular circulation; and - Use of trees and landscaping to hide larger buildings. - 4.2.3 A variety of housing types are supported in the Residential Neighbourhood land use area, including: single-detached dwellings; accessory dwelling units; and two-unit, three-unit, four-unit residential buildings. - 4.2.4 Residential buildings greater than four units shall not be located in the Residential Neighbourhood land use area. - 4.2.5 Notwithstanding 4.2.3 and 4.2.4, the number of units per lot may be less than stated above due to septic treatment capacity. - 4.2.6 Tourism accommodation and seasonal housing are supported where these uses are subordinate (in size and scale) to a residential principal use of a property (e.g. rental of an accessory dwelling unit). - 4.2.7 Accessory dwelling units of all types, including secondary suites, laneway homes, and garage suites, are encouraged within the Residential Neighbourhood land use area to add to the diversity and choice of housing opportunities, including addressing affordable and rental housing in Slocan. - 4.2.8 Where servicing capacity exists, infill of existing lots is encouraged to provide more efficient use of existing services. - 4.2.9 The integration of home-based businesses, including accessory commercial units (ACUs), into the Residential Neighbourhood land use area shall be supported and implemented through the Zoning Bylaw. - 4.2.10 All new residential development shall be connected to the municipal water system at the developer's expense. - 4.2.11 The Village encourages smaller setbacks for porches, decks, and other semi-private spaces, as long as it is consistent with the surrounding neighbourhood. - 4.2.12 Residents are encouraged to maintain and improve the appearance and condition of residential buildings and to remove or improve derelict outbuildings. - 4.2.13 Encourage green and eco-friendly building practices, in the construction, maintenance and servicing of residential developments. - 4.2.14 Encourage FireSmart standards for new residential development in wild land urban interface areas.

-- 4.2.14 Short or long-term rental of accessory dwelling units (ADUs) may be permitted with the following conditions: - The principal dwelling is owner occupied; - b) A maximum of one ADU maybe rented per lot; and - c) The ADU complies with all applicable Zoning Bylaw and Building Code Regulations. - 4.2.15 Short-term (vacation) rentals that are not owner occupied are not encouraged in the RN. - 4.2.16 The Village shall prioritize investment in water and sewer infrastructure upgrades where needed to support infill and redevelopment within the RN. - 4.2.17 The Village should create strong trail and pathway connections to support non-motorized movement. - 4.2.18 New infill residential developments (attached or detached) should be compatible with existing single-detached residences in form, massing/size and design.
+- 4.2.15 The subdivision of land that is not independently serviced to create a new lot that accommodates an Accessory Dwelling Unit (ADU) or Accessory Commercial Unit (ACU) shall not be permitted. - 4.2.16 Short or long-term rental of accessory dwelling units (ADUs) may be permitted with the following conditions: - The principal dwelling is owner occupied; - b.
+A maximum of one ADU may be rented per lot; and - c.
+The ADU complies with all applicable Zoning Bylaw and Building Code Regulations. - 4.2.17 Short-term (vacation) rentals where the principal dwelling is not owner occupied are not encouraged in the RN. - 4.2.18 The Village shall prioritize investment in water and sewer infrastructure upgrades where needed to support infill and redevelopment within the RN. - 4.2.19 The Village should create strong trail and pathway connections to support non-motorized movement. - 4.2.20 New infill residential developments (attached or detached) should be compatible with existing single-detached residences in form, massing/size, and design.